-All women have body hair, but it may be more noticeable in some than in others and include growth on the face.
-Hirsutism in women is when this hair growth becomes excessive.
+All female people have body hair.
+However, it may be more noticeable in some than in others and include growth on the face.
+Hirsutism is when this hair growth becomes excessive.

-Doctors do not fully understand the causes of PCOS, but people can manage the symptoms with birth control pills or other hormonal treatments.
+Doctors do not fully understand the causes of PCOS.
+However, a person can manage the symptoms with birth control pills or other hormonal treatments.

 Congenital adrenal hyperplasia

-Doctors screen for conditions that cause adrenal hyperplasia, but mild cases may not be possible to diagnose until puberty.
+Doctors do screen for conditions that cause adrenal hyperplasia.
+However, mild cases may not be possible to diagnose until puberty.